rosschapman/internetross/blog.md

 Despite the missed opporunity to cite the origins of congressive world-making in non-human-men being experience, indigenous practice, cooperative economics, anarchism, feminism, liberation theologies, etc...the talk is a pretty good orientation for ingressive types to think congressively about working with other people.

-That's my subtext as I watch: I wish men could  call it what it is.
+👆🏻That's my subtext as I watch.
+I just wish men were erudite enough to understand they're re-invention.
 Non-mens have to keep rewinding it back.
+For example:

-> The men who wrote the manifesto are unclear on whether they invited any women.
+> The men who wrote the [Agile] manifesto are unclear on whether they invited any women.
 Even so, the thing I notice from both the manifesto, the accompanying principles, and the fact that these 17 men call themselves ‘organizational anarchists’ is that what they came up with is inherently subversive, anti-authoritarian, and feminist.
-There is an emphasis on self-organising, collaboration, experimentation, welcoming change, and building high-trust and supportive relationships. -- Hanna Thomas
+There is an emphasis on self-organising, collaboration, experimentation, welcoming change, and building high-trust and supportive relationships.
+> <footer><small>Hanna Thomas<small><footer>

-Tech, like other industries, continues to produce the worst of/from man because its manifest teleology of *Progress* -- drawn and sieved through history from the industrial revolution -- is wrong for the precarity of the Anthropocene and a damaged earth; for the richness of our symmathesies.
-And suffers for it.
-Racism and sexism are the key ingredients in the alchemy that has transformed "Don't be evil" to solving the *hard problems* of "Controlling the explosion of child porn on the platform" (Youtube, to name a recent example).
-Whoops.
+Tech, like other industries, continues to produce the worst of/from man because its manifest teleology of *Progress* (what Donna Haraway calls "Euclidean tales...of tragic detumescence", the "prick tale." ) -- sieved through history from the industrial revolution -- is wrong for the precarity of the Anthropocene and a damaged earth.
+For richness of our symmathesies.
+We all suffer for it.

+Racism and sexism are the key ingredients in the alchemy that has transformed "Don't be evil" to solving the *hard problems* of "Controlling the explosion of child porn on the platform" (Youtube, to name a recent example.
+The darkest of whoops).

-An ingressive mindset can help us; help move us at the speed of trust.
-There is some movement here, a decade ago.
+What these guys are hinting at is that an ingressive mindset can help us move us at the speed of trust, and therefore build better software together.
+So, yep, there was some movement going on a decade ago.
 Radical muds seeping into the granite of hard dick culture; white boys catching each other and putting together slides for the other boys.

 The talk is an introduction and invitation in trust-based collaboration and vulnerability.
 Touchstones include: